-3.6 Development of Annual Priorities for Facilities and Months Current Year Activities Coming Year Activities September/ Implement or purchase approved items for Programs submit Annual Program Plans.
+Months ment of Annual Priorities for Facilities and Current Year Activities Coming Year Activities

+September/ Implement or purchase approved items for Programs submit Annual Program Plans.

 October current year.

-Requests for facilities and technology resources are extracted from Annual Program Plans, and forwarded to F/TCAP for review and prioritization in accordance with program needs and correlation to the College's Strategic Plan.
-Facilities Resource and Technology Resource Advisory Work Groups start reviewing requests (FRAWG and TRAWG).
-November Implement or purchase approved items for current year.
-Review and prioritization process from October is continued until completed.
-Planning items from FRAWG and TRAWG forwarded to Planning Advisory Work Group for review (PAWG).
-December Implement or purchase approved items for current year.
-Review and prioritization process from October is continued until completed.
-January Implement or purchase approved items for current year.
-Review and prioritization process from October is continued until completed.
-FRAWG, TRAWG and PAWG report back to F/TCAP with recommendations for review and vote.
-February Implement or purchase approved items for current year.
-Upon completion of review and prioritization, F/TCAP recommendations for funding prioritization are forwarded to the President for review and final approval.
-Recommendations communicated to the Academic Senate and departments.
-President approves final list for implementation and purchase for the coming fiscal year.
-The Office of Business Services sets up tentative spending budgets as part of College Tentative Budget.
+Requests for facilities and technology

+resources are extracted from Annual

+Program Plans, and forwarded to F/TCAP

+for review and prioritization in accordance

+with program needs and correlation to the

+College's Strategic Plan.

+Facilities Resource and Technology

+Resource Advisory Work Groups start

+reviewing requests (FRAWG and

+TRAWG).

+November Implement or purchase approved items for Review and prioritization process from

+current year.
+October is continued until completed.

+Planning items from FRAWG and

+TRAWG forwarded to Planning Advisory

+Work Group for review (PAWG).

+December Implement or purchase approved items for Review and prioritization process from

+current year.
+October is continued until completed.

+January Implement or purchase approved items for Review and prioritization process from

+current year.
+October is continued until completed.

+FRAWG, TRAWG and PAWG report

+back to F/TCAP with recommendations

+E-1 Total and a constant for review and vote.

+February Implement or purchase approved items for Upon completion of review and

+current year. prioritization, F/TCAP recommendations for funding prioritization are forwarded to

+the President for review and final

+approval.

+approvai.

+Recommendations communicated to the

+Academic Senate and departments.

+Description of the state of the

+President approves final list for

+implementation and purchase for the coming fiscal year.

+Coming fiscar year.

+The Office of Business Services sets up

+tentative spending budgets as part of

+College Tentative Budget.